AliceWonderMiscreations/CacheInterfaceAPCu/USAGE.md

 This documentation has the following sections:

 1. Calling the Class
+2. The Class Constructor
-2. PSR-16 Parameters
+3. PSR-16 Parameters
-3. PSR-16 Methods
+4. PSR-16 Methods
-4. SimpleCacheAPCu Specific Methods
+5. SimpleCacheAPCu Specific Methods
-5. Exceptions
+6. Exceptions

 Please note the PSR-16 related notes here are only partial.
 To read the full interface specification, please see the PHP-FIG website: